 |Riding Glasses||Riding glasses protect your eyes from harmful UV rays, insects, dust, and debris.|

 |Motorcycle Airbags||It protects your ribs and neck from severe injuries.|

 |Motorcycle Riding Pants||Riding pants protect your feet from any abrasion.|

 |Riding Boots||Riding boots protect your ankle from abrasion.|

 |Motorcycle Riding Gloves||Riding gloves protects tumbling and numbing fingers while you ride for a longer time.|

-Motorcycle helmets are probably the essential thing that you should include in your motorcycle gears list.
+Motorcycle helmets are probably the essential thing that you should include in your motorcycle gear list.

 Helmets protect you from any life-threatening head injuries.

-But let’s not reach a conclusion yet; I’ve some studies to show which can clear doubt you might have.
+But let’s not reach a conclusion yet; I’ve some studies to show which can clear your doubts.

 National Highway traffic safety administration (NHTSA) published a report concluding that helmets saved more than 1800 riders’ lives in 2016.